shrine-maiden-heavy-industries/torii-usb/docs/install.md

 The following instructions are a work-in-progress and may not be entirely up to date.
 ```

-SOL requires Python >= 3.10, and [Yosys](https://github.com/YosysHQ/yosys) >= 0.30 except for 0.37 due to a Verilog backend bug.
-SOL has been tested with [CPython](https://www.python.org/), but might possibly run under [PyPy](https://www.pypy.org/).
+Torii-USB requires Python >= 3.10, and [Yosys] >= 0.30 except for 0.37 due to a Verilog backend bug.
+Torii-USB has been tested with [CPython], but might possibly run under [PyPy].

-SOL is built off of the [Torii](https://github.com/shrine-maiden-heavy-industries/torii-hdl) Hardware Definition Language, as such that is also required.
+Torii-USB is built off of the [Torii] Hardware Definition Language, as such that is also required.

 ## Installing Prerequisites

-Prior to installing SOL, you must install all of its prerequisites and requirements.
+Prior to installing Torii-USB, you must install all of its prerequisites and requirements.

 ### Installing Python